calumgrant/logical/docs/binaryformat.md

 The string table is used to map indexes to strings.
 Strings are used for relation names, and for string constants in queries and data.

 The at-string table is similar to the string table, and is stored in the same way.
 Strings are stored without the enclosing quotes or a preceding `@`.
+Control codes like `\n` are stored as their ASCII values and are not escaped.

 ```
 stringsopt ::= | 0x01 string-table